Fluid dynamics for dummies, like me: on potential flows

 Source: https://www.av8n.com/irro/animation/cilsmo000.gif

-According to the definition of the Reynolds number, for an inviscid flow (or viscous forces equal to zero), such a Reynolds number takes an infinite value in the theoretical case! (do not forget division by zero from highschool mathematics), while in the experiment such a Reynolds number tends (not exactly but closer) to zero!
-A complete inconsistency between both results, considering that both of them are focusing on show the same phenomenon!
+According to the definition of the Reynolds number, for an inviscid flow (or viscous forces equal to zero), such a Reynolds number takes an infinite value in the theoretical case! (do not forget division by zero from high school mathematics), while in the experiment such a Reynolds number tends (not exactly but closer) to zero!
+A complete inconsistency between both results, considering that both of them are focusing on showing the same phenomenon!

 At this point, there is only one correct option.
 I have chosen mine; now choose yours: